Kaspersky released an open-source antivirus tool, so I tried it out (Kaspersky Virus Removal Tool for Linux)

 ▼ Wait for the scan to run.
 Since I ran it on a clean image this time, nothing was detected

-This tool can only be run on an ad-hoc basis and does not have a real-time scanning function.
+This tool can only be run on a spot basis and does not have real-time scanning capabilities.

 Next I'll try it via the CLI